simplykapoor/teched2022-IN260/README.md

 ## Requirements

 There are no prior requirements to this exercise.
-You can perform this even if you do not have any experience with integration solutions.
-However, you will be able to derive a lot of value from this session if you have some knowledge on what SAP Integration Suite is all about and how it helps with enterprise-wide integration needs.
+You can perform this even if you do not have any experience with integration platform from SAP.
+However, you will be able to derive increased value from this session if you have some knowledge on what SAP Integration Suite is all about and how it helps with enterprise-wide integration needs.

-You may check out this mission that can help you getting started with SAP Integration Suite:
+You can check out this SAP Discovery Center mission that will help you in getting started with SAP Integration Suite:
 - [Get Started with Integration Suite - Cloud Integration](https://discovery-center.cloud.sap/protected/index.html#/missiondetail/3258/3327/)

 ## System logon & user information